 z/OS is the latest iteration in a series of operating systems dating back to 1964.
 With IBM's emphasis on "backward compatibility," z/OS supports business applications written decades ago under prior versions of the operating system to maximize customer software ROI.
-However, to achieve this, certain limitations in the system architecture have had to be retained, such as 8character USERIDs and 44-character dataset names.
+To maintain compatibility, certain limitations in the system architecture have had to be retained, such as 8-character USERIDs and 44-character dataset names.

-Early versions of the operating system were designed during information technology's infancy, well before security was a major consideration.
+Early versions of the operating system were designed during information technology's infancy and well before security was a major consideration.
 Initial security features were rudimentary (e.g., dataset passwords).
 To meet the evolving security needs of more modern systems, IBM developed RACF, first released in 1976.